THE ALCHEMY OF SPACE

 1- Bagua map: overview & how it works

-One of the most significant and useful parts of the age-old Chinese practice is the use of the Bagua map, a system which divides each space in 9 "houses" each one relating to a specific aspect of our lives.
-This refers to the 8 cardinal points of orientation and a 9th referring to the center.
-In order to resolve something in one specific part of our life we should look at that "house" in our space.
+One of the most significant and useful parts of the age-old Chinese practice of Feng Shui is the use of the Bagua map, a system which divides any space into 9 "houses" each one relating to a specific aspect of our lives.
+These 9 houses refer to the 8 cardinal points of orientation (North, North-East, East, South-East, South, South-West, West, North-West) and a 9th referring to the centre.
+In order to resolve something in one specific part of our life we should look at that "house" which is relevant to it in our space.

 The Bagua map is concerned with the 9 areas below:

 4- Wealth and blessings